Home » Health Conditions » Intestinal Health » Pancreas Problems

 With the advent of modern technology the diagnosis of the pancreatic cyst has increased.
 Not because more people are getting them but because they are now more easily detected.
 Many times a pancreatic cyst is discovered during a scan of the abdomen while looking for other abdominal health problems.
 As mentioned earlier, there are often times no symptoms of pancreas problems.

 The pancreas is an important organ in the body.
 So you might be asking yourself where is the pancreas and what does it do?
 It’s located in the upper abdomen and adjacent to the small intestine.
 It breaks down protein, carbohydrates and fat using digestive enzymes.
-The pancreas also regulates blood levels in the human body as well as neutralizes stomach acids.
+The pancreas also regulates blood sugar levels in the human body as well as neutralizes stomach acids.
 The pancreas is actually both a gland and an organ because it does produce several important hormones including insulin, and glucagon.
 The pancreas was first identified by the Greek surgeon Herophilus, but was not given its official name until a few hundred years later when it was named by another Greek surgeon name Ruphos.

 Pancreatitis often precedes the formation of a pancreatic cyst or cysts.
 Pancreatitis is a painful condition that causes the pancreas to digest itself because the pancreas enzymes start digesting too soon.
 If untreated long enough an inflamed pancreas can cause irreversible damage to the pancreas and surrounding areas of the body.
 Drinking too much alcohol is a major factor in the formation of a pancreatic cyst so it behooves the person suffering from symptoms to stop alcohol consumption immediately.